mvancompernolle/TankBattle/GAME-RULES.md

 ### Waiting for Players
 The game will wait as long as the number of active players is less than the minimum number of players required to start the game.
-The game will begin immediately once there is a sufficient number of players.
+The game will begin soon once there is a sufficient number of players.
 Players will lose control of their tank temporarily.

 ### Round Start